 2. Select the proper location for the stove.
-These appliances must not be installed any closer than the minimum clearance to combustibles.
+These appliances must not be installed any closer than the minimum clearance to combustibles noted on the decal on the stove.

 3. The stove must be installed on a non-combustible surface.